coolfalcon34/crypto-exchanges-gateway/README.md

 Use it at your own risks and be careful with your money ;)

+Fork from https://github.com/aloysius-pgast/crypto-exchanges-gateway with plans to customize for own use

 ## Faq

 * Does it support real-time data ?